stuarthalloway/amazon-bill-guesser/README.md

 ## Approach

-The amazon-bill-guesser namespace provides functions that can slurp in Amazon's "Orders and Shipments" CSV file, and then create a map from every possible charge that might appear on your credit card to one or more plausible explanations of where that charge came from.
+The amazon-bill-guesser namespace provides functions that can slurp in Amazon's "Items" CSV file, and then create a map from every possible charge that might appear on your credit card to one or more plausible explanations of where that charge came from.
 You can type in a charge amount at the REPL, and see the explanations.